aetel/aetelbot/README.md

 * foto - sends a picture of AETEL right now (can only be used by members)
 * gif - sends a gif of AETEL right now (can only be used by members)
 * puerta - opens the door (can only be used by members)
+* bus - checks when the next bus to or from Campus Sur comes
+* luz - Lights AETEL
+	use: /luz color
+	supported colors: rojo, naranja, amarillo, verde, azul, indigo, violeta, magenta, blanco

 Not implemented: